An American Woman in Kashmir

 1,600 schools were completely destroyed.
 500 were partially damaged.

-Many of the school age survivors, emotional traumatized, were labeled “affected children,” as they walked about the tent camps dazed and silent.
+Many of the school-age survivors, emotional traumatized, were labeled “affected children,” as they walked about the tent camps dazed and silent.
 There was emptiness in their eyes.
 How could the earth below them gyrate so madly?
 Would another quake come tonight or tomorrow?
-Nearly all of them lost close family members and too many of them are now orphans.
+A large percentage of them are orphans.

-Alone, I prowled the streets of Muzaffarabad for three weeks, at night staying with my new-found Kashmiri friends in a house in a section of the city that was less wrecked.
+Alone for three weeks, I prowled the streets of Muzaffarabad, at night staying with my new-found Kashmiri friends in a house in a section of the city that was less wrecked.
 There were cracks in the walls but the house was still standing.
-I was the only westerner on the streets – the rest holed up in their armed-guarded NGO enclaves, treating the wounded, helping rebuild a physical and social infrastructure that would provide shelter, food and water.
-For the Kashmiris on the street, the consensus was that the outside world performed a magnificent job, and the United States was in the forefront of it all.
-From Mash units to Chinook helicopters to bulldozers to engineering expertise to emergency food and water deliveries, things were being handled.
+I was the only westerner on the streets – the rest holed up in their armed-guarded NGO enclaves, treating the wounded as they stumbled in.
+For the Kashmiris on the street, the consensus was that the outside world performed a magnificent job, and that the United States was in the forefront of it all.
+From Mash medical units to Chinook helicopters to bulldozers to engineering expertise to emergency food and water deliveries, things were being handled well.
 I saw this and was proud to be an American.

 I hired a car and driver and we traveled over remote roads to Balacot in the Pakistan’s North-West Frontier Province.
-The devastation there was worse than in Muzaffarabad, the crowning horror a collapsed school with 250 elementary students still inside, yet to be recovered and buried.
-The Pakistani army had just begun this chore, digging in underneath one end of the long, narrow building’s perfectly preserved roof, the concrete slab over 200 feet long and 40 feet wide, inches from the ground, everything underneath crushed.
+The devastation there was worse than in Muzaffarabad.
+The crowning horror was a collapsed school with 250 elementary students still inside, yet to be recovered and properly buried.
+The Pakistani army had just begun this chore, digging in underneath one end of the long, narrow building’s perfectly preserved roof, the concrete slab one foot thick and over 200 feet long and 40 feet wide, now inches from the ground, everything underneath crushed.
 Not one child survived.

-As an amateur journalist, I wrote ten articles in those three weeks, each published in Pakistani newspapers.
+As an amateur journalist, I wrote ten articles in those three weeks.
 In that time I began to envision a permanent non-profit organization, dedicated to assisting the children and woman survivors of the quake.
-It would be called Kashmir Family Aid and it would strictly focus on this region that would be recovering for generations.
-The added twist was that this is a training ground for Islamic jihad; the Madrassa schools and camps that produce legions of non-uniformed soldiers Hell-bent on eliminating western ways if not the west altogether.
+The added twist was that this is a training ground for Islamic jihad; the Madrassa schools and camps that produce legions of non-uniformed soldiers bent on eliminating western ways if not the west altogether.

 And this time Linda would go back there with me.
 My guess was that her strong German comportment would see her through.
 My Pakistani and Kashmiri friends and I would be there every moment.